glynnreid/scaling-archer/README.md

 The first time will take quite a while.
 Vagrant will download a VirtualBox image (called a "Box") which is about 270 Mb.
 It will do this only once.
 Vagrant will then install and configure the entire LAMP stack, and a few other bits.

+Note.
+BEHAT and PHANTOMJS will be automatically installed by bootstrap.sh However if you need to re-install, first delete the file /vagrant/app/log/behatsetup

 To install BEHAT :

 	sudo /vagrant/app/scripts/install-behat.sh
+	(You may need to exit and re-enter vagrant)

 IF the BEHAT installation fails, you can retry with: